microsoft/Templates-for-Power-Platform/README.md

-# Accelerator's for Power Platform
+# Accelerators for Power Platform

 ## Contributing